SimpleITK/SimpleITK/Documentation/docs/source/faq.rst

 creating and managing virtual environments.

-The use of a virtual environment allows you to elegantly deal with package compatability issues, to quote `The Hitchhiker’s Guide to Python! <https://docs.python-guide.org/en/latest/>`__:
+The use of a virtual environment allows you to elegantly deal with package compatibility issues, to quote `The Hitchhiker’s Guide to Python! <https://docs.python-guide.org/en/latest/>`__:

     A Virtual Environment is a tool to keep the dependencies required by